 Although remote hiring is more focused on the global than the local, you shouldn't eschew local resources completely.
-Many remote recruiters have reported good success rates through using influential meetup groups in their area.
+Many remote recruiters have reported good success rates by using influential meetup groups in their area.
 You can find out about recruiter meetup groups close to you, or even start your own meetup group, through the Meetup website.

 4) Your company website and blog

 You can also advertise remote job posts through your own website and blog.
 Using your own website as a remote recruiting tool is a good way of attracting candidates who are interested in your brand, which may help you with finding people who are a good fit with your company culture.

 Teamweek is promoting their current backend position straight on their web’s front page.

 There are also a number of job boards that specialize in sourcing remote employees.
 Most of them cost quite a bit, but might still be worth trying out:

 The first thing to consider is to ditch the CV/resume.
 This has long been the favored measure of employee talent but there are two key reasons why hiring based on CV's doesn't work for remote companies.